 Be sure to check out this video where Craig shares a few other nightly habits you should adopt for more success in your morning…

 2) Streamline Your Morning at Night

-The second habit you must develop to perform at the highest levels and dominate your mornings is the habit of preparation.
+The second habit you must develop to supercharge your morning routine and dominate your mornings is the habit of preparation.

 Now that you know what to do, it’s time to take a few minutes and prepare yourself to actually do it.

 For example, if you plan on working out in the morning, get your gym clothes and running shoes out and set them next to your alarm.

 Prepare the “super water” I told you about earlier and put it in the fridge.

 Decide which book you’re going to read the following morning and set it out on your coffee table next to your journal.